EQOMP User Manual

 5. Click Save

-User presets are stored in:
+User presets are saved as .bls files in:

 A/B Compare